build-guides

 • Zip ties or Velcro straps for cable management

-1. Install CPU and RAM on the motherboard outside the case (on the anti-static bag)
+1. Install CPU and RAM on the motherboard outside the case (on the anti-static bag) — for a full walkthrough of CPU installation, see our step-by-step CPU install guide

 2. Install the M.2 SSD under the motherboard shield